 Permanent Exhibitions + Dome Theater Admission Tickets

-- Please make a booking and purchase your ticket by 17:00 on the day before your session (unless it is a museum holiday), and up to one week before your session.
+- Please make a reservation by phone up to one week before your session and by 17:00 on the day before your session (unless it is a museum holiday).

 - Two wheelchair seats are available at each session in the Dome Theater.